-B student-loan debt has mounted to \$1 trillion, now surpassing credit cards as the third-largest form of consumer debt.1 With 7 million student loans in default and rising tuition prices, it is reasonable to wonder, "Is there a student-debt crisis?"
+B orrowing for college has risen steadily for decades.
+Student-loan debt has mounted to \$1 trillion, now surpassing credit cards as the third-largest form of consumer debt.1 With 7 million student loans in default and rising tuition prices, it is reasonable to wonder, "Is there a student-debt crisis?"
 At the heart of this question is a suspicion that borrowing is out of line with the value of college, just as mortgages were out of line with home values during the real-estate bubble.
 Are students underwater, with the carrying costs of their student-loan debt exceeding the value of their college educations?